Application for the Guaranteed Admission Program for Pharmacy

-The Selection Committee convenes early in the spring semester to review complete applications and all applicants are notified by the end of February via email whether they’ve been invited for interviews.
-Interviews are conducted in March with one held on the VCU Health Campus, the other on the Monroe Park Campus.
+The selection committee convenes early in the spring semester to review complete applications and all applicants are notified by the end of February via email whether they’ve been invited for interviews.
+Interviews are conducted in March.
 Because of the limited number of guaranteed positions, not all applicants are interviewed, even though they may be highly qualified.

 Admission decisions are made based on a ranking of all potential students, utilizing each committee member’s assessment of the criteria.
 Since many factors are considered for acceptance, occasionally individuals with lower GPAs or SAT scores are ranked for an admission offer ahead of individuals with higher GPAs or SAT scores.

 The Honors College considers your application an important part of the selection process.
 Once you have completed the application online, proofread it carefully before submitting.
 Do not provide the requested information in any format other than that of the application itself.
 The application can be saved before submission, allowing you to work on the application over several sittings.
 The following information is helpful as you prepare to begin your application: